SciRave/Dirus-Engine-Collision/README.md

 Collision:Start() --Connects the manager to the heartbeat event.
 Roblox event connections are ordered in aescending order.
 --So if you want certain groups of hitboxes to hit first, you can call :Start() methods from lowest to highest priority.
 ```

+## Installation

+The latest release always carries a pre-made rbxm file.